ingram1107/zettel-notes/lit/@Takanori2020.md

 309,565 are male, 317,910 are female) or 148,816 calls.
 And those who have suicidal thoughts made 28.3% of the total number of suicidal call (68,398) or 18,373 calls.
 We can see that among the Abandoned Generation, they face serious mental issues and stress as the statistics barely improved on them.
+Accompany by poverty, they pose a potential source on increasing the crime rate in avenging their unequal treatment and oppression in the society.

 Among the people that lived in poverty, 19.4% of them are seniors, which is higher than average compare to international community.
 The author predicts that this percentage will reach 30% as the Abandoned Generation reaching the age.
-Moreover, around 1.58 million people who were unmarried, 45- to 54-year-old, and live with their parents in 2016 that were either unemployed, NEET, or contract workers, 310 thousands of them were relying on their parents to maintain basic needs.
-From age 35- to 44-year-old, there are 288 thousands people face the same issue.
+Moreover, around 1.58 million people who were unmarried, 45- to 54-year-old, and live with their parents in 2016 that were either unemployed, NEET, or contract workers, 310 thousand of them were relying on their parents to maintain basic needs.
+From age 35- to 44-year-old, there are 288 thousands people facing the same issue.
 Worryingly, those same families have little financial resources to take care of their children and facing great risk of bankruptcy.

+There is a 2025 problem (２０２５年問題, 2025 Nen Mondai) triggered by baby boomer generation (団塊の世代, Dankai no Sedai) in which the population ageing becoming a serious issue to be handled by the Japanese government.
+In 2025, the percentage of ageing people in Japan is predicted to be 30%.
+The ratio of people aged 65 and above and people aged 15 to 64 will be 1.9, which means that around two working people have to support one senior.
+In a survey done in 2017, the total expenditure of Public Assistance (生活保護, Seikatsu Hogo) was ¥3.8 trillion.
+The author predicted that there will be a 2050 problem when the Abandoned Generation aged.
+The percentage of ageing people will be 37.7% and the ratio of people aged 65 and above and people aged 15 to 64 will be 1.4, which means that around only one working people need to support one senior.
+Expenditure of the Public Assistance will increase to ¥17.7 to 19.3 trillion considering most of them doesn't have enough saving for retirement.

 The trend of the gig economy around the globe may even worsen the economic and mental situation of the Abandoned Generation as it doesn't guarantee employee